joshwarner1/reading-notes/README.md

 **Growth Mindset** - Is where a person believes that there abilities can grow through hard work, persistance, and dedication.

 ### Reminders to stay in the Growth Mindset
-      - Be Persistent
-      - Face the challenge
-      - Ask for help